Coding-Doctor-Omar/Omar-s-Weather-App/ReadMe.md

 1. Make sure you have Node installed on your computer.
 2. Go to https://openweathermap.org/ and sign up for free to get your API key.
 3. Go to secrets.js in the project files and edit the 'apiKey' variable to match your API key.
+5. In the terminal, navigate to the same directory that contains "index.js" then execute "npm i" after you initialize npm.
-4. Use node to start index.js
+6. Use node to start index.js
-5. Go to http://localhost:3000/ to access the web app.
+7. Go to http://localhost:3000/ to access the web app.

 # Usage Instructions
 1. In the search bar above, enter the latitude and longitude of your location.